CS0000/data_cleaning/README.md

 The demonstrating jupyter notebook only elaborate the situation with two duplicated rows/columns.

+Then it's supposed to get a dataframe with unique rows and columns names.

 ### 3. use pandas_profiling to get an overall view
 ### 4. fix data type
 data type: each column has a unique data type, numerical or categorical...